o-morikawa/Gaugefields.jl/README.md

 # Install

-This is a non-official package in Julia, and you are recommended to use it as a develop package if there's a possibility that you use the original Gaugefields.jl package or modify it.
+This is a non-official package in Julia, and you are recommended to use it as a develop (dev) package if there's a possibility that you use the original Gaugefields.jl package or modify it.